 For many, college will be life’s greatest expense outside of buying a home and should thus be given every bit as much attention.
 Would you ever considering buying a house, sight-unseen, from an online listing?
 What looks like a lush backyard may actually be swampland, the beautiful hardwood floors may be rotting and moldy, and two of the three alleged “bedrooms” may feel more like medium-size closets.

 Just as with a new home, it helps to see, smell, feel, and fully experience a college campus before forking over that tuition money.
 Equally important will be the gut-sense you get around campus.
-Have a meal in the cafeteria, sit in on a class, read the student newspaper, and talk with a few current students.
 Does it feel like it could be home for four years?
 Does it have a positive vibe?
 Do you feel safe and comfortable walking around campus?
 The only way to answer these questions is to plant your feet on campus and soak it all in.

 2. Distance is more than an abstract concept